dwilbourne/pvcErr/docs/source/discussion.rst

     }
   }

+There are a couple of rules about declaring parameters in the exceptions.
+The rules are

+* there must be at least one parameter
+* parameters must be typed - no 'variadic' parameters.
+The days of loose data typing should be behind us.
+* except for the $prev parameter, the name of each parameter must match a variable name in the message
+* the last parameter must be typed \Throwable and must have a default of null.

+These rules are embedded in the automatic testing of your exception library (see the Testing section for more info).
+If you break one of these parameter rules, the automatically generated tests will fail.

 So when you go to throw this exception, what happens?

 As you can see, this exception extends LogicException, which is a "pvc branded" exception (hence the "use" statemment in the code block above).
 LogicException extends Exception, which is the top level exception of pvc exceptions. pvc\\err\\Exception holds the code that is used to construct the exception code and message.
 Any exceptions that you write must extend pvc\\err\\Exception in some way.
-In general, I want to be able to distinguish between Runtime exceptions and
-Logic exceptions, so all of the exceptions in the pvc libraries extend one of those two and they are included in this package.
+In general, I want to be able to distinguish between Runtime exceptions and Logic exceptions, so all of the exceptions in the pvc libraries extend one of those two and they are included in this package.
 Of course you can create additional categorizations if you choose (PDO exception, stream exception, etc).

 Exception Code Prefixes
 #######################